ahadcse/gpg-encryption-decryption/README.md

 To encrypt, use the script bin/encryptData.sh
 To decrypt, use the script bin/decryptData.sh

-Please note that all files inside the secrets folder will be overwritten by the decrypt script.
-The secret folder is not under version control.
+Please note that all files inside the `gpg` folder will be overwritten by the decrypt script.

-To update a secret, decrypt the secrets.tar.gpg file with the decryptData script, make the changes in the correct file inside the secrets folder.
+To update a secret, decrypt the secrets.tar.gpg file with the decryptData script, make the changes in the correct file inside the `gpg` folder.
 Encrypt the secrets again with the encryptData script, commit the updated gpg files.

 ### Decryption